Direct vs Indirect Procurement: Definition, Best Practices & Differences

 Analyze intermediaries

-Assess the intermediary options available through indirect procurement to identify who can fulfill your requirements most effectively.
+Assess the intermediary options available through indirect procurement software to identify who can fulfill your requirements most effectively.
 Consider aspects such as the intermediary's stability, the quality of goods and services provided, and the level of customer assistance.

 Assess the credibility of intermediaries